OpportunityInsights/EconomicTracker/docs/oi_tracker_data_documentation.md

 <li>Low Income (median household income less than $46,000 per year)</li>
 </ul></li>
 </ul>
-<p><strong>Notes:</strong> We exclude schools who did not have at least 5 students using Zearn Math for at least one week from January 6 to February 7.</p>
+<p><strong>Notes:</strong> We exclude schools who did not have at least 5 students using Zearn Math, a curriculum from the non-profit Zearn, for at least one week from January 6 to February 7.</p>
 <h2 id="student-progress-in-math">Student Progress in Math</h2>
 <p><strong>Summary:</strong> Number of lessons completed by students each week using Zearn Math, among schools that already used Zearn Math in course instruction before the pandemic.</p>
 <p><strong>Data Source:</strong> <a href="https://about.zearn.org">Zearn</a></p>